andeemarks/checkstyle-edn-listener/README.md

 # checkstyle-edn-listener
-A basic Checkstyle [AuditListener](http://checkstyle.sourceforge.net/apidocs/com/puppycrawl/tools/checkstyle/api/AuditListener.html) implementation to output checkstyle results in EDN (https://github.com/edn-format/edn).
+A basic Checkstyle [AuditListener](http://checkstyle.sourceforge.net/apidocs/com/puppycrawl/tools/checkstyle/api/AuditListener.html) implementation to output checkstyle results in [EDN](https://github.com/edn-format/edn).

 EDN (Extensible Data Notation) is a superset of the format of the Clojure language.